selvaganesh19/Katomaran-Technologies-Hackathon-AI/README.md

 💡 RAG Engine

-    -Embeds documents using OpenAIEmbeddings
+📌 Embeds documents using OpenAIEmbeddings or compatible interface

-    -Stores vectors in FAISS
+📁 Stores vectors in FAISS

-    -Uses LangChain RetrievalQA for question-answering
+🧠 Uses LangChain RetrievalQA for question answering

-    -Powered by Azure OpenAI GPT models
+🛰️ Powered by OpenRouter.ai GPT models (like GPT-4, Claude, etc.)

 🧠 How It Works
     -📸 Face captured via webcam